lassancejm/ddradseq/README.md

 the user will find a pair of fastQ files for each individual sample.
 This means that the final individual sample paired fastQ files will be found in the "final/" folders.
 These names of the resulting individual sample files will have the form "smpl_&lt;sample ID&gt;.R1.fq.gz" for forward sequences and "smpl_&lt;sample ID&gt;.R2.fq.gz" for reverse sequences.

+Note that if the "--across" switch is used, then there will be no higher-level flow cell directory and all the samples will be pooled across input files from all specified flow cells.

 ## Python helper script
 The script "ddradseq-bwa.py" is provided to assist in read assembly of the files output by the **ddradseq** program.